texastribune/tt-docker-base/README.md

    master.
 Delete the branch.
 1. Immediately bump the version in the [VERSION file](VERSION), commit and tag: `make tag`.
-There should be as little gap as possible between this step and the previous one so as to avoid conflicts with other commiters.
+There should be as little gap as possible between this step and the previous one so as to avoid conflicts with other committers.
 1. Change your related `texastribune` PR to use the tag instead of the branch name.
 See the `texastribune` README for the locations to change the version.
 1. **Make sure Docker Hub has built the image with the tag before deploying the